DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 `git clone https://github.com/husarion/rosbot_description.git`

 3. For image processing advice is to use nvidia card with CUDA enabled (It won't be shown how to do that because it's not the point).
-4. You can download complete package from github
+4. You can download complete package from github:

-a)simulation `git clone https://github.com/adamkrawczyk/rosbot_patrol_simulation.git`
+a) simulation `git clone https://github.com/adamkrawczyk/rosbot_patrol_simulation.git`

-b)real_robot `git clone https://github.com/adamkrawczyk/rosbot_patrol.git`
+b) real_robot `git clone https://github.com/adamkrawczyk/rosbot_patrol.git`

 see my repositories - [github-adam-krawczyk](https://github.com/adamkrawczyk)